junjiemao/dowhen/docs/usage.rst

 """"

-To locate a line, you can use the absolute line number, a string starting with ``+`` as the relative line number, or the prefix of the line.
+To locate a line, you can use the absolute line number, a string starting with ``+`` as the relative line number, the prefix of the line or a regex pattern.

+Notice that the indentation of the line is stripped before matching.

 .. code-block:: python